-- Achieve value for money by avoiding unnecessary purchasing, by considering and then lowering the whole life costs of goods, services and works and through improved resource efficiency. - Minimise carbon emissions within contracts for works, services and supply, especially with consideration to the lifetime of the contract and culminative emissions where timescales might lock in emissions over several years

-- Report on progress towards meeting its legal duties and other obligations in relation to climate change and sustainable development including Net Zero. - Stimulate the market and encourage innovation for sustainable products and services. - Support the local supply community by engaging with Small and Medium Enterprises and Third Sector organisations so they can compete for Council contracts. - Help build a sustainable supply chain for the future and improve supplier relationships.
+- Achieve value for money by avoiding unnecessary purchasing, by considering and then lowering the whole life costs of goods, services and works and through improved resource efficiency. - Minimise net carbon emissions within contracts for works, services and supply, especially with consideration to the lifetime of the contract or product cumulative emissions (where timescales might either lock in ongoing emissions or alternatively might help to store embodied sequestrated carbon). - Report on progress towards meeting its legal duties and other obligations in relation to climate change and sustainable development including progress on Net Zero. - Stimulate the market and encourage innovation for sustainable products and services. - Support the local supply community by engaging with Small and Medium Enterprises and Third Sector organisations so they can compete for Council contracts. - Help build a sustainable supply chain for the future and improve supplier relationships.